jhpyle/docassemble/_docs/logic.md

 from top to bottom, and then picks up where it left off.

-The order in which questions appear will also matter if you have multiple `question` or `code` blocks that each offer to define the same variables.
+The order in which questions appear will also matter if you have multiple `question`, `code`, or `template` blocks that each offer to define the same variables.
 In that case, the order of these blocks relative to each other is important.  **docassemble** will use later-defined blocks first.
 Later definitions "supersede" the ones that came before.

 This allows you to `import` question files that other authors have written and then "override" particular questions you would like to ask